Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 How Do Nuts Compare Nutritionally?

-The table below compares the basic nutritional details at a glance for every nut featured in this guide.
+Here is a table that compares the basic nutritional details of every nut featured in this guide for quick reference:

 |Sacha inchi nuts||170||5.0g||13.0g||9.0g||–||–|